All Episodes

 They can't wait to build McCain back up in New Hampshire.

-So we've got a lot to talk about on the program today, and keep just keep it here for three hours, because there's no way I can do all of this in the first hour or even the uh the first couple of segments.
+And keep it here for three hours because there's no way I can do all of this in the first hour or even the first couple of segments.

-Did you get that email by the way on the HR 21s?
+Did you get that email, by the way, on the HR-21s?

 It's a distraction I need to get rid of.

-What's that, Snertly?
+What's that, Snerdley?

 Just tell me.